JiscRDSS/rdss-eprints-adaptor/README.md

 ## Service Architecture

 The adaptor runs as a Docker container which can be configured to point to the EPrints OAI-PMH endpoint.
-It also requires DynamoDB tables and S3 buckets to operate - all of this infrastructure is created through the accompanying Terraform.
+It also requires DynamoDB tables and S3 buckets to operate - all of this infrastructure is created through the [accompanying Terraform](https://github.com/JiscRDSS/rdss-institutional-ecs-clusters/tree/develop/infra-eprints-adaptor/tf).

 The following environmental variables are required for the adaptor to run.
-These are typically provided as paameters to the Docker container:
+These are typically provided as parameters to the Docker container:

 * `EPRINTS_JISC_ID`
   * The Jisc ID of the institution that is operating the EPrints instance.